-- 1.1.1 The Town of Janesville may participate in a Growth Management Coalition led by Rock County. - 1.1.2 The Town of Janesville may work with adjacent jurisdictions to utilize comprehensive plans so that long-range decisions are well thought out and consistent. - 1.1.3 The Town of Janesville may participate in an annual "summit" with adjoining municipalities to discuss comprehensive planning and any long-range developments that may affect the Town. - 1.1.4 The Town of Janesville may, in order to reduce conflict, suggest holding periodic meetings between officials of adjacent communities to discuss common issues, potential problems, and to acquire an understanding of the position of the other municipalities. - 1.1.5 The Town of Janesville may pursue the development of a boundary agreement with the City of Janesville to establish future expansion areas.
-An attempt should be made to coordinate this effort with neighboring jurisdictions. - 1.1.6 The Town of Janesville may continue to work with Rock County to assure that the County understands the Town's goals so they can partner together on Town planning and zoning issues. - 1.1.7 The Town of Janesville may emphasize agricultural economic development with adjoining municipalities as a regional benefit. - 1.1.8 The Town of Janesville may continue to work with county, state and federal agencies in providing sound transportation planning for the Town including consideration of multimodal forms of transportation. - 1.1.9 The Town of Janesville may continue to share meeting agendas and minutes with adjoining communities. - 1.1.10 The Town of Janesville may participate in and encourage regional transportation, land use and economic development efforts. - 1.1.11 The Town of Janesville may continue open communication with neighboring communities
+- 1.1.1 The Town of Harmony shall attempt to work with the City of Janesville and/or the City of Milton on (a) potential Cooperative Boundary Agreement(s). - 1.1.2 The Town of Harmony shall participate in a Growth Management Coalition led by Rock County. - 1.1.3 The Town of Harmony shall communicate with and attempt to work with adjacent jurisdictions in order to become familiar with their future plans so that long-range decisions are well thought out and consistent. - 1.1.4 The Town of Harmony shall attempt to participate in an annual "summit" with adjoining municipalities to discuss and any long-range plans or developments that may affect the Town. - 1.1.5 The Town of Harmony shall, when conflicts occur, suggest holding meetings between officials of neighboring communities to discuss issues and problems to acquire an understanding of the position of the other municipalities and to attempt to find common ground. - 1.1.6 The Town of Harmony shall pursue the development of a boundary agreement with the City of Janesville and the City of Milton to establish future expansion areas for a minimum of 10 years.
+An attempt should be made for this effort to be coordinated with other neighboring jurisdictions. - 1.1.7 The Town of Harmony shall consider continuing working to improve its working relationship with Rock County to assure that the County has a clear understanding of the Town's Plan and other pertinent Town concerns in order to attempt to work more effectively as partners on Town planning and zoning issues. - 1.1.8 The Town of Harmony shall attempt to emphasize agricultural economic development with adjoining municipalities as a regional benefit. - 1.1.9 The Town of Harmony shall attempt to continue to work with County, state and federal agencies in providing sound transportation planning for the Town including consideration of multi-modal forms of transportation. - 1.1.10 The Town of Harmony shall share meeting agendas and minutes with adjoining communities (through the Town website or other appropriate means). - 1.1.11 The Town of Harmony shall attempt to participate in and promote regional transportation, land use and economic development efforts. - 1.1.12 The Town of Harmony shall continue to support open communication with neighboring communities.